-A proposal for a NASP publication should reflect one or more of the following objectives:
+A proposal for a NASP publication should reflect the following objectives:

-- to be of assistance to professionals in enhancing the mental health and educational development of all children and youth
+- It should be of assistance to professionals in enhancing the mental health and educational development of all children and youth.

-- to provide state-of-the-art information to practitioners with regard to psychological services to children and youth
+- It should provide scientific and theoretically sound information to practitioners with regard to psychological services to children and youth.

-- to provide an ongoing resource to professionals in the field
+- It should provide a best practices resource to professionals in the field.

-The proposal will be evaluated on these criteria, and should include the information described below.
+The proposal will be evaluated on these criteria, and it should include the information described below.

-- title of the proposed work (specify single-authored or edited)
+- title of the proposed work (specify authored or edited)

 - names, titles, and affiliations of editor(s)/author(s)

 This section should summarize the professional credentials for each of the editor(s)/author(s), including past editorial or publishing experience.
 A vita or a summary of professional credentials relevant to the project should be included.